innovatorved/realtime-interview-copilot/README.md

 Realtime Interview Copilot is an Electron desktop application that provides real-time AI assistance during interviews.
 It transcribes audio in real-time using Deepgram, allows users to ask questions to an AI assistant, and generates AI-powered responses based on interview context and transcription.

+## 📥 Downloads

+Download the latest version associated with the release tag `v0.1.0` from our [Releases Page](https://github.com/innovatorved/realtime-interview-copilot/releases/tag/v0.1.0).

 ## Features

 - 🎤 **Real-time Audio Transcription** - Capture and transcribe interview audio using Deepgram